Biotic interchange: Asymmetry

 Many of the biotic interchanges studied have shown an asymmetry in the sharing of species between two biotas.
-Typically there is a donator biota and a recipient biota, with the donator biota sharing more species than the recipient biota.
+Typically there is a donor biota and a recipient biota, with the donor biota sharing more species than the recipient biota.
 As an example, when the Suez Canal connected the Red Sea and Mediterranean Sea, most new species in the Mediterranean originated in the Red Sea (91 molluscs, 15 crabs, and 41 fish).
 Fewer species travelled from the Mediterranean into the Red Sea (3 molluscs, 0 crabs, and 6 fish).

-Invading species from the donator biota are often only a small percent of the potential invaders available within that biota.
+Invading species from the donor biota are often only a small percent of the potential invaders available within that biota.
 That is to say, that not all species that could invade another biota do invade.
 For example, only about 4.3% of the total fish species in the Red Sea have actually invaded the Mediterranean.

 Hypotheses

-There are many hypothesis that attempt to explain the asymmetry and general processes involved in biotic interchange:
+There are many hypotheses that attempt to explain the asymmetry and general processes involved in biotic interchange: